koalagon/EntityFrameworkCore.PersistenceApi/README.md

 ```

 # Soft-Deleted Entity
-As a developer, we often forget to filter soft deleted entities.
-In order to avoid the same issue, I introduced `IDeletable` interface.
+As a developer, we often forget to filter out soft deleted entities.
+In order to avoid the same mistake, I introduced `IDeletable` interface.
 When your entity implements `IDeletable`, UnitOfWork.Queryable will filter out the soft deleted entity automatically.
 ```
 public class Order : IDeletable